Is Home Care Means Tested?

 Services Australia / DVA use this form to work out from your current income how much you’ll contribute towards the cost of your government-subsidised in-home care package.

-Government Subsidies: The Australian government offers subsidies to help you out with the cost of your Home Care Package.
+Government subsidies: The Australian government offers subsidies to help you out with the cost of your Home Care Package.
 The amount you’ll receive will be based on the results of your income as determined by the Home Care Package Calculation (SA456) form you submitted.
 Again, we have listed the various thresholds above for you to use as a guide.
 They’ll give you an idea of where you stand in terms of your co-contribution to your package.

-Fair and Transparent Process: The means testing process makes sure people who can afford to pay at least part of their own Home Care package do so whilst those who need more financial support can get it.
+Fair and transparent process: The means testing process makes sure people who can afford to pay at least part of their own Home Care package do so whilst those who need more financial support can get it.
 There are clear guidelines about the process, and the information you must provide, on the My Aged Care website.
 This helps to make sure the whole means testing process is fair and transparent for everyone.

-FAQs for Home Care Means Testing
+FAQs for Home Care means testing

 What is means testing for Home Care, and why is it necessary?